GETTING THE BEST OUT OF INFOGRAPHICS AND DATA VISUALISATION

 Many business intelligence (BI) tools offer similar insights, hindsight and foresights into past, present or future data points, but what really is taking hold is the new paradigm shift to more intuitive reporting, focusing on more visualizations and graphics that play on human cognitive abilities.

 Graphics are easy to digest, easy to interpret and quick to get a complex piece of key data to you, so that data mining the details is not necessary.
 Most avid readers of news articles will review an infographic before proceeding to read the article, as the infographic portrays the exact essence of the article.
-BI tools are naturally moving to this new design, and away from the standard grid/line format, but how effective are visualizations, and how ubiquitous will they become?
+BI tools are naturally moving to this new design, and away from the standard grid/line format, but how effective are visualisations, and how ubiquitous will they become?

 FRONTLINE DATA